rOpenSci Translation Guidelines

 The guide contains:

-• Why we localize, translate and work to do multilingual publishing.
+- Why we localize, translate and use multilingual publishing.

-• General guide with the infrastructure and roles, step-by-step technical process, and localization considerations, including the technical terms to translate and the technical terms we will not translate.
+- General guide with the infrastructure and roles, step-by-step technical processes, and localization considerations, including the technical terms to translate and the technical terms we will not translate.

-At rOpenSci, we use GitHub to host our code, including our packages, books, webpage and review process.
-The step-by-step technical process refers to working with GitHub, like making pull requests, reviewing and commenting on pull requests, and creating issues.
-It also explains how to use the {babeldown} R package that facilitates working with translations.
+At rOpenSci, we use R as our main programming language and GitHub to host our code, including our packages, books, webpage and review process.
+The step-by-step technical process refers to working with GitHub, like making Pull Requests, reviewing and commenting on Pull Requests, and creating Issues.
+It also explains how to use the {babeldown} R package which facilitates working with translations.

-The localization consideration and the glossary are language-specific and detail the agreements the community reach about how to localize and translate the material.
+Localization considerations and glossaries are language-specific and detail the agreements the community has reached about how to localize and translate the material.
 This chapter is different for each language present in this guide.

-We hope that you’ll find the guide useful and clear, and welcome your suggestions in the issue tracker of the book.
-Please check Contributing and Re-Use section to learn more about hot to contribute.
+We hope that you’ll find the guide useful and clear, and welcome your suggestions in the issue tracker of this book.
+Please see the Contributing and Re-Use section to learn more about how to contribute.

 Happy localization!